-Located on the lower level at the east end of the Liberal Arts Building, this lounge has comfortable furniture for students to relax before, after and between classes.
+Located in the center of the Liberal Arts Building on first floor, this lounge has comfortable furniture for students to relax before, after and between classes.
 Workshops and student activities also take place here.
-There are vending machines, televisions, lockers and a study room for individual and/or group studying.
+There are vending machines, and a microwave and coffee machine are available as well.